byronsalty/code-smells/README.md

 # code-smells

-A fast, portable command-line tool to detect code smells across multiple programming languages.
-No dependencies required - just bash and standard Unix tools.
+A fast command-line tool to detect code smells across multiple programming languages.
+Available as a single binary (Rust) or portable shell scripts.

 ## Features